 1. Christian / Catholic wooden cross

-Christianity, of which Catholicism is a variant, holds the cross in high esteem, since the basis of this religion is the crucifixion of Jesus and his resurrection from the dead.
+Christianity, of which Catholicism is a variant, holds the cross in high esteem, since the foundations of this religion are the crucifixion of Jesus and then his resurrection from the dead.

 2. Small cross

-This simple, feminine design is perfect for those who want a subtle reminder of their Christian faith or spirituality.
+This simple and fairly feminine design is perfect for those who want a subtle reminder of their Christian faith or their spirituality.

-Celtic drawings contain knots, complicated loops, and are often colored green, gold, or black.
-Nodes represent the link between what is physical and spiritual, while the curls represent the cyclical and eternal nature of life.
+Celtic designs contain knots, complicated curls, and are often colored in green, gold or black.
+The knots represent the link between the physical and the spiritual, while the loops represent the both cyclical and eternal nature of life.